undeadskeleton/Private_repo/README.md

 -hanzo path when young was a man of conviction to unit 5 nation under one but repeated war on his land from 5 nation wrap his conviction
 -hanzo ended his pife by cutting the poison pouch placed in him and resisting kabuto control finally trually showing his conviction

+Ep 273:
+-kakuzan again appera infront of inso-sika-cho
+-legendary izumku kotatsu appear
+-tenten 2 sec screen time
+-asumas fire style buring ass first add ash as somke screen and then ignite it this traps and add a finishing
+-tenten got the kakuzu lighting puppet
+-choji being to kind he cant attack asuma